eklausme/saaze-lemire/content/blog/2017/01-16-best-programming-language-for-high-performance-january-2017.md

 <li>Our processors have fancy new instructions, like SIMD instructions (AVX2, Neon&hellip;).
 These should be readily available from the programming language.
 No programming language is easy to program with something like SIMD instructions, but C and C++ clearly come on top.
 In Go, you can write functions in assembly and call them from the language, but it comes with a discouraging performance overhead.
 Swift is barely better (there is a simd package, but it only works under macOS).

-- Winners: C, C++
-- Losers: Go, Swift
+- Winners: C, C++- Losers: Go, Swift

 <li>It has been decades and there is still no universal way to manage dependencies in C. There is also no standard build mechanism.
 Sure, your favorite IDE can make it easier to add a dependency and build your program, but having something built into the language makes life much easier.
 In Go and Swift, there is a standard, cross-platform way to build programs, run tests and add dependencies.